open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

     Note that this is only needed if you're using TypeScript.

 -   **(2)**
-    The body of the `useEffect` hook now calls our service.
+    The body of the click handler now calls our service.

-After following these steps, your application's container node will (still) have its custom class.
+After following these steps, your application's external behavior will be unchanged: the attribute will still be updated.

 ## Further reading